 Hibbing was founded in 1893 by Frank Hibbing, but the original site (known as North Hibbing) had to be abandoned beginning in the 1910s to accommodate an expanding mine.
 Nearly two hundred buildings were moved south over the course of several decades to the neighboring village of Alice (now part of Hibbing).
 North Hibbing is now a park where you can play disc golf around the streetscape and foundations of the original village.

 You can get dramatic views of that expanding mine from the Hull Rust Mahoning Mine View, one of the largest operating open pit mines in the world.
 The pit is 3½ miles long by 1½ miles wide and as deep as 535 feet deep.
 It has been an active mine since 1895, operated today by Hibbing Taconite Company.
 Since 1895, 1.4 billion tons of earth have been removed, yielding 800 million gross tons of iron ore; during WWII, as much as one-quarter of the US production of iron ore came from this one mine.
 Views from the parking lot are free and accessible during daylight hours.
+NOTE: This site closed temporarily in October 2017 so it could be relocated; call 218-749-8161 for updates on the status of the new location.

 The Greyhound Bus Company began as Mesaba Transportation Company; they provided transportation to miners and their families from home to work, primarily between Alice and Hibbing (North and South Hibbing).
 You can read all about this at the Greyhound Museum.
 The highlight of the museum is the collection of restored busses that showcase bus travel across eras.
 If you have any memories of long-distance bus travel, this place will stir up the nostalgia, like the time I took a long a bus trip to bowling camp and the folks sitting behind me were nearly kicked off for smoking marijuana.